kej715/DtCyber/NOS2.8.7/README.md

 1. If not done already, use the appropriate *Makefile* in this directory's parent directory to build *DtCyber* and produce the *dtcyber* executable.
 2. Start the automated installation by executing the following *expect* command.
-On Windows, you will probably need to enable the *dtcyber* application to use TCP ports 21, 22, and 23, you will need to copy *dtcyber.exe* to this directory from the parent, and you would omit *sudo* from the command line.
+On Windows, you will probably need to enable the *dtcyber* application to use TCP ports 21, 22, and 23, and you will need to copy *dtcyber.exe* to this directory from the parent.
 The process initiated by this command will take some time to complete, perhaps as much as 15 - 20 minutes, depending upon your host system's speed.
 You will see *DtCyber* start, and NOS 2.8.7 will be deadstarted and installed.
 The system will be shutdown gracefull when the installation process has completed.
->`PATH=../:$PATH sudo expect first-install.exp`
+>On Linux/MacOS: `PATH=../:$PATH sudo expect first-install.exp`
+>On Windows: `expect first-install.exp`
 3. Enter the following command to restart *DtCyber* and bring up the freshly installed operating system.
 This is the usual way to start *DtCyber* after the initial installation of NOS 2.8.7.
 The system should deadstart as it did during the initial installation.
 However, it should start